AadarshCanCode/Combinatorial-Reasoning/README.md

-### Interactive Web Demo
+### Interactive Interface (In Development)

-The easiest way to try CRQUBO is through our interactive Gradio web interface.
+We are redesigning the interactive UI as a standalone web application.
+Refer to [`UI plan.md`](UI%20plan.md) for the detailed proposal.
+In the meantime, the recommended way to explore CRQUBO is via the programmatic API and CLI.

 Note: the framework is modular — it supports multiple LLM and optimization backends.
 OpenAI is a common default, but you can configure other providers (local models, Hugging Face endpoints, Anthropic, or on-prem inference servers) via configuration or by implementing the simple backend adapter discussed below.